Need to talk? Call 1800 882 436.

 What is a urinary tract infection (UTI)?

-A urinary tract infection (UTI), is a bacterial infection in the urinary tract.
-The infection can develop in the bladder (cystitis) or kidneys (pyelonephritis).
+A urinary tract infection (UTI), is a bacterial infection anywhere in the urinary tract.
+The infection most often develops in the bladder (cystitis) or kidneys (pyelonephritis).

-UTIs are very common in children, and can develop at any age.
-Among infants under the age of 12 months, UTIs are more common in boys than girls and the risk of developing a UTI is higher in uncircumcised boys than in circumcised boys.
+UTIs are very common in children, and can happen at any age.
+UTIs are more common in males than females under the age of 12 months, and the risk of developing a UTI is higher in uncircumcised males than in circumcised males.

-UTIs can sometimes be difficult to diagnose in young children.
+UTIs can sometimes be hard to diagnose in young children, as they can’t tell you how they feel.
 It is important to diagnose and treat a UTI quickly to prevent the infection from getting worse.
-If left untreated, a UTI can lead to complications such as kidney damage.
+If left untreated, a UTI can lead to complications, such as kidney damage or an infection that spreads to the blood.

 What causes UTIs in children?

 Sometimes, UTIs are caused by a condition called urinary reflux.
-This condition develops when there is a problem with the bladder valve and urine flows in the wrong direction, back up into the kidneys from the bladder.
-If you suspect your child has a UTI, it’s important that they see their doctor and have this investigated, to prevent complications such as kidney scarring.
+This is when there is a problem with a valve in the bladder, and urine flows back up into the kidneys from the bladder.
+This means urine stays in your childs body and increases the risk of infection.

-UTIs can develop in children of any age.
-However, they are more common in young children who are still in nappies.
+UTIs are common and can develop in children of any age.

 What are the symptoms of UTIs in children?

-• pain in the lower part of the stomach (under the belly button)
+• pain in the lower part of the stomach or the side of the back

 • feeling a need to urinate often, or asking to use the toilet often

-• passing some urine before getting to the toilet quickly enough (wetting or incontinence)
+• passing some urine before getting to the toilet or at night (incontinence)

 • smelly or discoloured urine